-- (1) V-CIP Infrastructure - (i) The bank shall have complied with the RBI guidelines on minimum baseline cyber security and resilience framework for banks, as updated from time to time as well as other general guidelines on IT risks.
-The bank shall house the technology infrastructure in its own premises and the V-CIP connection and interaction shall necessarily originate from its own secured network domain.
+(1) V-CIP Infrastructure

+(i) The NBFC shall have complied with the RBI guidelines on minimum baseline cyber security and resilience framework for NBFCs, as updated from time to time as well as other general guidelines on IT risks.
+The NBFC shall house the technology infrastructure on its own premises and the V-CIP connection and interaction shall necessarily originate from its own secured network domain.
 Any technology related outsourcing for the process shall comply with relevant RBI guidelines.
-Where the bank uses a cloud deployment model, it shall ensure that ownership of data in such model rests with the bank only and all the data including video recording is transferred to the bank's exclusively owned / leased server(s) including cloud server, if any, immediately after the V-CIP process is completed and the cloud service provider or third-party technology provider assisting the V-CIP shall retain no data.
+Where the NBFC uses a cloud deployment model, it shall ensure that ownership of data in such model rests with the NBFC only and all the data including video recording is transferred to the NBFC's exclusively owned / leased server(s) including cloud server, if any, immediately after the V-CIP process is completed and the cloud service provider or third-party technology provider assisting the V-CIP shall retain no data.

-- (ii) The bank shall ensure end-to-end encryption of data between customer device and the hosting point of the V-CIP application, as per appropriate encryption standards.
-The bank shall record the customer consent in an auditable and alteration-proof manner. - (iii) The V-CIP infrastructure / application shall be capable of preventing connection from IP addresses outside India or from spoofed IP addresses. - (iv) The video recordings shall contain the live GPS co-ordinates (geo-tagging) of the customer undertaking the V-CIP and date and time stamp.
-The quality of the live video in the V-CIP shall be adequate to allow identification of the customer beyond doubt. - (v) The application shall have components with face liveness / spoof detection as well as face matching technology with high degree of accuracy, even though the ultimate responsibility of any customer identification rests with the bank.
+(ii) The NBFC shall ensure end-to-end encryption of data between customer device and the hosting point of the V-CIP application, as per appropriate encryption standards.
+The NBFC shall record the customer consent in an auditable and alteration-proof manner.

+(iii) The V-CIP infrastructure / application shall be capable of preventing connection from IP addresses outside India or from spoofed IP addresses.

+(iv) The video recordings shall contain the live GPS co-ordinates (geo tagging) of the customer undertaking the V-CIP and date and time stamp.
+The quality of the live video in the V-CIP shall be adequate to allow identification of the customer beyond doubt.

+(v) The application shall have components with face liveness / spoof detection as well as face matching technology with high degree of accuracy, even though the ultimate responsibility of any customer identification rests with the NBFC.

 Explanation: Making specific facial gestures, like blinking of eyes, smiling, frowning, etc. is not mandatory for liveness check.
-The bank shall take due cognizance of special needs, if any, of the customer during liveness check.
+The NBFC shall take due cognizance of special needs, if any, of the customer during liveness check.

-- (vi) The bank may use appropriate artificial intelligence (AI) technology to ensure that the V-CIP is robust. - (vii) Based on experience of detected / attempted / 'near-miss' cases of forged identity, the bank shall regularly update the technology infrastructure including application software as well as workflows.
-The bank shall report any detected case of forged identity through V-CIP as a cyber event under extant regulatory guidelines.
+(vi) The NBFC may use appropriate artificial intelligence (AI) technology to ensure that the V-CIP is robust.

+(vii) Based on experience of detected / attempted / 'near-miss' cases of forged identity, the NBFC shall regularly update the technology infrastructure including application software as well as workflows.
+The NBFC shall report any detected case of forged identity through V-CIP as a cyber event under extant regulatory guidelines.

-- (viii) The bank shall subject the V-CIP infrastructure to necessary tests such as Vulnerability Assessment, Penetration testing and a Security Audit to ensure its robustness and end-to-end encryption capabilities.
-The bank shall mitigate any critical gap reported under this process before rolling out its implementation.
-The empanelled auditors of Indian Computer Emergency Response Team (CERT-In) shall conduct such tests.
-Such tests shall also be carried out periodically in conformance to internal / regulatory guidelines. - (ix) The bank shall subject the V-CIP application software and relevant APIs / webservices to appropriate testing of functional, performance, and maintenance strength before being used in live environment.
-The bank shall roll out the application only after closure of any critical gap found during such tests.
+(viii) The NBFC shall subject the V-CIP infrastructure to necessary tests such as Vulnerability Assessment, Penetration testing and a Security Audit to ensure its robustness and end-to-end encryption capabilities.
+The NBFC shall mitigate any critical gap reported under this process before rolling out its implementation.
+The empaneled auditors of Indian Computer Emergency Response Team (CERT-In) shall conduct such tests.
+Such tests shall also be carried out periodically in conformance to internal / regulatory guidelines.

+(ix) The NBFC shall subject the V-CIP application software and relevant APIs / webservices to appropriate testing of functional, performance, and maintenance strength before being used in live environment.
+The NBFC shall roll out the application only after closure of any critical gap found during such tests.
 Such tests shall also be carried out periodically in conformity with internal / regulatory guidelines.